MicrosoftDocs/quantum-docs-pr/articles/overview/quantum-computers.md

 A great number of numerical calculations on classical computing consist mainly in solving linear systems of equations.
 This is especially true in the field of machine learning where most of the computation cost goes into calculating the inverse of huge matrices.

 Fortunately, there exists a quantum algorithm that allows us to approximately solve the system exponentially faster than a classical computer.
 This opens the door to great speedups in every problem that needs the solution to linear systems of equations.

+## Quantum-inspired computing

+Quantum-inspired algorithms are implemented with classical software, but use quantum principles for increased speed and accuracy.

+Quantum-inspired algorithms are being applied to medical research.
+For example, to improve the accuracy of Magnetic Resonance Imaging (MRI) scans.
+Quantum-inspired computing is being used to optimize the configuration of the MRI machines for identification of specific diseases.

 ## Next steps